rstdoc/rstdoc/doc/_dcx_api.rst

    convert_in_tempdir = in_temp_if_list(infile_cwd(convert))

 Same as |dcx.convert|,
-but creates temporary folder for a list of lines infile argument.
+but creates temporary dir for a list of lines infile argument.

 ::